airpair/authoring-guide/post.md

 to community like "What I learned at Ng-conf 2015"
 - **Comparison** like "SQL vs NoSQL" or "AngularJS vs BackboneJS"

-For reasons ranging UX, comprehension, SEO, Sharing and GitHub constraints, **post titles (h1) should be less than 50 chars** and mention the main technology discussed.
+For reasons spanning UX, comprehension, SEO, Social Sharing and GitHub constraints, **post titles (the h1 element) should be less than 50 chars** and mention the main technology discussed.

-As long as a post is about software - including non-programming disciplines like User Experience, Internet Marketing, Lessons launching a Software Startup etc.), we primarily encourage you to let your area of passions guide topic choice.
-We don't mind if you aim to appealing to the masses or focus on something niche that will strike very deeply with a few.
-Just make sure enough people understand and care about your topic to get enough reviews to make it through to getting published.
+As long as a post is about software (including non-programming disciplines like UX, Internet Marketing, Lessons launching a Software Startup etc.), we primarily encourage you to let your passions guide topic choice.
+We don't mind if you aim to appeal to the masses or focus on something niche to strike very deep with a few.
+Just make sure enough people understand and care about your topic to get enough ratings to make it through community review and get published.

 ### 3.2 Original content